Emulating AC OPF solvers for Obtaining Sub-second Feasible, Near-Optimal Solutions: Simulation Results

 \section{Simulation Results}

-Here, three networks were considered: The IEEE 30 bus, IEEE 300 bus, and 1,354-bus PEGASE networks \cite{PEGASE}.
-Line flow constraints were neglected (although some networks did not have them to begin with).
-In Table \ref{tab:time}, the learning-based method (``NN'') was compared with 4 other cases across the 500-sample training set: AC OPF flat-started, AC OPF warm-started with both a DC OPF solution and a power flow solution, and a DC OPF.
+Here, three networks were considered: The IEEE 30 bus, IEEE 500 bus, and 1,354-bus PEGASE networks \cite{PEGASE}.
+Both training and testing were performed locally on a MacBook Pro with 16 GB of RAM.
+To be consistent with the constraint set across networks, because some of the considered networks do not contain line flow limits, these were neglected in all networks.
+However, it is not expected that the inclusion of these constraints would dramatically change the results shown here.
+In Table \ref{tab:time}, the learning-based method (``NN'') was compared with 4 other cases across the 500-sample training set: AC OPF flat-started, AC OPF warm-started with both a DC OPF solution and a power flow solution, a DC OPF, and a DC OPF with an AC PF in post-processing to pursue AC feasibility.
 While the DC OPF never produces an AC feasible solution, it is often used as an approximation for AC OPF and used in many LMP-based markets to calculate prices and thus provides an interesting comparison.
 Note that in these simulations, no ``extra'' feasibility steps were performed (like PV/PQ switching in \cite{Zamzam_learn_19}); the output of the NN was directly sent to a power flow solver.
-Performance could perhaps be further improved in the future with additional steps.